joymon/typescripting-angularjs-1.x-demo/README.md

 - This use ASP.Net Core, MVC6 for server side
 - At client side, it uses TypeScript 1.6 & AngularJS 1.4
 - Client side packages are managed by Bower.
+- No databased used.
+It has some seed data and all the data added will be in the ASP.Net process.

 ## Scenarios covered
 - Wrapping Angular module inside TypeSafe class